Association for Human Rights in Central Asia: Members and leaders

-History of creation
+History

 The creation of the Association was prompted by the tragic events in Andijan (Uzbekistan) in 2005.
 Then the government troops committed an inadequate use of firearms against protesting citizens, which led to casualties among the population.
 Arrests of human rights activists and independent journalists have been initiated, the flow of refugees from the country began.
 It became obvious that the consolidated assistance of political emigrants in the dissemination of information on human rights violations in Uzbekistan, on media activities, on the functioning of civil society institutions, as well as for supporting those who suffered from the dictatorial regime was extremely needed.
 This was the main factor in the creation of AHRCA.

 The organization began to send collective appeals to European agencies, the UN, the US State Department with a request to help the victims of the Andijan tragedy and exert political pressure on official Tashkent.
 The Uzbek government did not even declare mourning for those killed in Andijan in May 2005.

 Citizens of Central Asian countries, mostly citizens of Uzbekistan united under AHRCA and began to testify to the international community how the governments in the countries in this region fulfill their obligations under conventions in the field of human rights.

-Activity

-The Association for Human Rights in Central Asia is constantly working to monitor the human rights situation and the rule of law in this region.